AmurdAmzer/IbassWeb-Redesign/frontend/README.md

 ## 🏫 About

 Ibadur Rahman Academy's official website serves as a comprehensive digital platform for students, parents, and prospective families.
-The website showcases the academy's commitment to excellence in Islamic and academic education, providing easy access to information about programs, events, and school activities.
+The website showcases the academy's commitment to excellence in  education, providing easy access to information about programs, events, and school activities.

 ### 🎯 Key Objectives

 - Provide essential school information to stakeholders
 - Enable easy content management for school staff
-- Establish foundation for future interactive features (student/parent portals)
 - Ensure fast loading and mobile-friendly experience

 ## ✨ Features